executablebooks/MyST-Parser/docs/using/syntax.md

 (example_syntax)=

-# Example syntax for myst
+# Example syntax for MyST

-As a base, Myst adheres to the [CommonMark specification](https://spec.commonmark.org/).
+As a base, MyST adheres to the [CommonMark specification](https://spec.commonmark.org/).
 For this, it uses the [Mistletoe project](https://github.com/miyuchina/mistletoe), which is a well-structured markdown parser for Python that is CommonMark-compliant and also extensible.

-Myst adds several new syntax options that extend its functionality to be used with Sphinx, the documentation generation engine used extensively in the Python ecosystem.
+MyST adds several new syntax options that extend its functionality to be used with Sphinx, the documentation generation engine used extensively in the Python ecosystem.
 Sphinx uses reStructuredText by default, which is both more powerful than Markdown, and also (arguably) more complex to use.